In this guide, you will find instructions on how to replace the Mercedes-Benz front axle, CV joint, and boot.

 Replacing a Mercedes CV boot or CV joint requires the removal of the front axle.

-- Clicking noise when moving from standstill
+- Clicking noise when moving from a standstill

 - Vibrations while driving